 Collection and hauling of waste to a treatment facility;

-Prevention of and/ or containment of spills due to a design storm event identified in the Enrollee’s Sewer System Management Plan;
+Prevention of and/ or containment of spills based on a design storm event identified in the Enrollee’s SSMP;

-Implementation of available equipment, technologies, strategies, and recommended industry practices for maintaining and managing sewer systems to proactively prevent spills, and contain and eliminate discharges to waters of the State; and
+Implementation of available equipment, technologies, strategies, and recommended industry practices for maintaining and managing sewer systems to proactively prevent spills, and contain and eliminate discharges to waters of the State, to the extent practicable;

-The spill duration and factors causing the event.
+The spill duration and factors causing the event; and

+The spill was exceptional, unintentional, temporary, and caused by factors beyond the reasonable control of the Enrollee.

 Enforcement Consideration of Reporting Compliance

-Consistent with the State Water Board Enforcement Policy, the State Water Board or a Regional Water Board may consider the Enrollee’s efforts to comply with spill reporting requirements when determining compliance with Water Code section 13267 and section 13383.
+Consistent with the State Water Board Water Quality Enforcement Policy, the State Water Board or a Regional Water Board may consider the Enrollee’s efforts to comply with spill reporting requirements when determining compliance with Water Code section 13267 and section 13383.
 When assessing Water Code section 13227 factors, the State Water Board or the applicable Regional Water Board will consider:

-The Enrollee’s diligence to comply with all reporting requirements in this General Order;
+The Enrollee’s diligence to comply with the reporting requirements in this General Order;

-The use of best available information for the Enrollee’s reporting of spill start date and start time in which the release of sewage from the sanitary sewer system initiated;
+The use of credible information for the Enrollee’s reporting of spill start date and start time in which the release of sewage from the sanitary sewer system initiated;

-The Enrollee’s reporting of spill end date, and end time to be the date and time in which the release of sewage from the sanitary sewer system was stopped;
+The Enrollee’s reporting documentation of spill end date, and end time to be the date and time in which the release of sewage from the sanitary sewer system was stopped;

-The Enrollee’s diligence to accurately estimate and report spill volumes;
+The Enrollee’s diligence to accurately estimate, document, and report spill volumes;

 The Enrollee’s subsequent verification and/or updates to initial Draft Spill Reports in accordance with this General Order; and